surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can also be retrieved based on the applied hidden filters.
+The data can be retrieved based on hidden filters applied, but this hidden filter fields are not visible in data section they are visible under

 > **Note :** this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.